How to Bottle Feed Baby Goats

 *A mix of ½ Goat & ½ Whole Cow’s Milk is acceptable if goat milk is not accessible during the full 3 months*

-During week 2, offer free-choice grain, alfalfa, mineral & water.
+During week 2, offer grass hay, mineral & water.
 Giving the kids the opportunity to explore these options.
 Diversity of food increases the health of the rumen.
 During week 3, we recommend a coccidia treatment.

 *The use of Calf Pro diluted in milk decreases Coccidia*

 Feeding baby goats at 5 to 8 weeks to 2 times per day morning and evening.
 Goats will likely be drinking 16-20 oz.
 At this point, Grass hay, Mineral & Water will supplement their diet outside of the milk.

 Feeding Baby Goats 9 to 12 Weeks